starkjiang/TrAC-TFM-Tutorial/README.md

 ## Module 3 Extension to Time-series Data via Tabular Foundation Models

-In this module, we present how the TFMs introduced in Module 2 can be extended to time- series data, which can be treated as dynamic tabular data.
+In this module, we present how the TFMs introduced in Module 2 can be extended to time-series data, which can be treated as dynamic tabular data.
 We will feature a couple models and show how they work with different datasets.

 ## Module 4 Introduction to Advanced Applications and Final Assessment

-Beyond the last three modules focusing on tabular data, this module focuses more on multimodalities, including image, text, tabular, etc. Since they are advanced application, we only give introduction.
+Beyond the last three modules focusing on tabular data, this module focuses more on multimodalities, including image, text, tabular, etc. Since they are advanced applications, we only give introduction.
 We also provide final assessment for participants.

-**Note: some examples in these notebook are adapted from [AutoGluon](https://auto.gluon.ai/stable/index.html)** We also introduce a couple TFMs developed by the AutoGluon team.
+**Note: some examples in these notebook are adapted from [AutoGluon](https://auto.gluon.ai/stable/index.html)**.
+We also introduce a couple TFMs developed by the AutoGluon team.

 **TFMs do not need training, but even zero-shot predictions require enough compute for in-context learning.**